Why Can’t I Lose Weight?

 We use a variety of Blood Tests that can include HbA1c, 2-hour post-prandial glucose and insulin, fasting blood sugar, fasting insulin, fasting cholesterol, triglycerides, Glucose Tolerance Test with insulin measurements or a GTIR test.

 Every patient is assessed as an individual and we put together a customized naturopathic treatment plan to help you regulate blood sugar, lower insulin, restore metabolic function, and reduce symptoms of insulin resistance, pre-diabetes or diabetes.
-The food you choose to eat and how you move are the foundation to your plan.
+The food you choose to eat and how you move are the foundation of your plan.
 Cited below are a few studies related to additional naturopathic treatments that may be recommended for insulin resistance, but there are many more natural treatment options.

 Supplementation with omega-3 polyunsaturated fatty acids was found to improve markers of insulin resistance.
 Source: European Journal of Lipid Science and Technology, 2011.

 Dehydroepiandrosterone (DHEA), a steroid hormone in the human body, was found to improve insulin resistance and inflammatory markers in the elderly.
-Source: https://www.ncbi.nlm.nih.gov/pubmed/21566261 [Elevated levels of DHEAs can be a sign of insulin resistance in PCOS].
+Source: https://www.ncbi.nlm.nih.gov/pubmed/21566261 [Elevated levels of DHEA can be a sign of insulin resistance in PCOS].